Introduction

 This Intelligence-Led Risk Management training course is designed for:

-• Threat Intelligence, Corporate Intelligence, and Security Leaders
+• Threat Intelligence Leaders

-• Financial Crime, Fraud, and Sanctions Intelligence Professionals
+• Financial Crime Intelligence Professionals

-• Geopolitical, Government Affairs, and Strategic Risk Analysts
+• Geopolitical Risk Analysts

 Course Outline